 There is a playground and a pavilion in the park adjacent to the beach.

-The city of Kenosha has added portable mobility mats that are designed to accommodate wheelchairs and walkers, making Simmons Island Beach more accessible to people with handicaps.
-The beach is groomed daily and the park department staff installs the mats each day after the beach is groomed, and they roll them up in the evening for storage.
+Kenosha’s city has added portable mobility mats designed to accommodate wheelchairs and walkers, making Simmons Island Beach more accessible to people with handicaps.
+The beach is groomed daily, and the park department staff installs the mats each day after the beach is groomed, and they roll them up in the evening for storage.

 Address ~ 5001 Simmons Island Rd, Kenosha, WI